All Episodes

 We're just not guaranteeing that you get victory, but you will get a vote on that.

-And I understand that the Republican Party, just like the Democratic Party is a coalition party.
+And I understand that the Republican Party, just like the Democratic Party, is a coalition party.

-And y but if you have moderates and you have the Tuesday, Sunday, Monday, Wednesday, Thursday groups, and you have the the study group and the caucus the Freedom Caucus, you know, nobody's gonna get everything they want.
+But if you have moderates and you have the Tuesday, Sunday, Monday, Wednesday, Thursday groups, and you have the study group and the caucus, the Freedom Caucus, you know, nobody's going to get everything they want.

 What can you accept?